gityash56/Gk-Q./README.md

 Print out a message that tells how many years they have to be 100 years old.

 2) Write a Program which has function to find out a number is prime or not

+3) Write a Python program to find whether a given number (accept from the user) is even or odd